RolandChristensen/developer-journal/_posts/2023-09-28-cypress-beginner-tutorial-part-one.md

 ---
-title: "Cypress JavaScript Testing Part One"
+title: "Cypress Beginner Tutorial Part One"
-date: 2023-08-26
+date: 2023-09-28
 ---

 Cypress.io (Cypress) is a stack agnostic browser testing tool that is free and open source.